Quantasy/2021-Front-End-Candidate-Exercise/README.md

 ### Notes
 - Feel free to use any tools you feel necessary in order to meet requirements.
 - Use pre installed index.html file.
 You are allowed to restructure the app directories/files to fit your design philosophy.
-- Try your best to stick to a 100% fluid width container.
+- Design does not need to be responsive, but try your best to stick to a 100% fluid width container.
-- Exercise should take between 30 minutes to 1 hr.